Eunotosaurus: Classification

-Eunotosaurus was incorporated in a recent 2010 phylogenetic analysis that sought to determine the origin of turtles.
-Turtles have recently been considered diapsids on the basis of genetic and phylogenetic evidence, and thus more closely related to modern lizards, snakes, crocodiles, and birds than parareptiles.
+Eunotosaurus was incorporated in a 2010 phylogenetic analysis that sought to determine the origin of turtles.
+Turtles had been recognized as diapsids on the basis of genetic and phylogenetic evidence, and thus more closely related to modern lizards, snakes, crocodiles, and birds than parareptiles.
 However, with the inclusion of Eunotosaurus and the Late Triassic stem turtle Proganochelys, the resulting phylogenetic tree placed turtles outside Diapsida in a position similar to turtles' original placement as parareptiles.
 This study claimed that Eunotosaurus shared derived features of its ribs and vertebrae with the earliest turtles, thus making it a transitional form.
 The study identified several features that united Eunotosaurus with turtles in a true clade.
-These include broad T-shaped ribs, ten elongated trunk vertebrae, cranial tubercles (small projections on the surface of the skull), and a wide trunk.
-The clade consisting of Eunotosaurus and turtles was called Pan-Testudines (defined as all animals more closely related to turtles than to any other living group).
-More derived pan-testudines, such as the earliest turtle Odontochelys, have a plastron.
+These include broad T-shaped ribs, ten elongated trunk vertebrae (although Eunotosaurus possesses nine trunk vertebrae, one fewer than all known turtles), cranial tubercles (small projections on the surface of the skull, also shared with millerettids), and a wide trunk.
+The clade consisting of Eunotosaurus and turtles was called Pantestudines (defined as all animals more closely related to turtles than to any other living group).
+More derived pantestudines, such as Odontochelys, have a plastron.

-The following cladogram shows the phylogenetic position of the Eunotosaurus, from Ruta et al., 2011.
+The following cladogram from Ruta et al., 2011 shows the phylogenetic position of the Eunotosaurus as a parareptile unrelated to turtles.